nickklos10/COP3502/README.md

 Each folder in this repository corresponds to a specific assignment or topic covered in the syllabus, aimed at building and enhancing these foundational skills.

-### Repository Structure

-Each directory within this repository is organized according to the topic it covers.
-Here's a breakdown of the directory structure:

-- Algorithms/ - Contains examples and implementations of standard algorithms introduced in the course.
-- C Programming/ - Sample programs and assignments that enhance software development skills in C.
-- Algorithm Analysis/ - Exercises and examples demonstrating the mathematical analysis of algorithms.
-- Recursion/ - Problems and solutions exploring recursion techniques.
-- Data Structures/ - Code implementing various data structures from scratch using C.
-- Search and Sort/ - Implementations of different searching and sorting algorithms.

 ### Compile and Run

 1.Open your terminal or command prompt.